haidubogdan/nb-18-php-blade-plugin/php-blade/FEATURES.md

 ## Declaration finder

 - blade paths reference file 70% (handle multiple references location) !
-- blade yield ids 0%
+- blade yield ids 80%
+- stacks + push ?
+- components

 ! we will have to wait for the Project Custom Blade path config